FrankWorldview/blockchain/smart_contracts/4_Exercise4.md

    - You can obtain only 0.05 Sepolia ETH per day.
    - If there is any error, try to use another Google account.

-##  ERC-20
+##  ERC-20 Contract
-In this lab, you will use your own wallet to deploy your own ERC‑20 token on the Sepolia testnet.
+You will deploy your own ERC‑20 contract on Sepolia.

 During the lab, if you have any questions or issues, feel free to ask the teacher or TA.